Cumulative stats (All positions)

 Paddy Driscoll was a football coach in the National Football League (NFL) from 1922 until 1957, finishing his career with the Chicago Bears as their head coach.
 Over his three years of coaching his teams compiled a cumulative record of 22-12-1.
-During his career he was a head coach for three seasons.
-His first head coaching opportunity came with the Chicago Cardinals.
-He led the team for one season, compiling a record of 8-3-0.
+During his career he was a head coach for three seasons, first with the Chicago Cardinals.
+He led the Cardinals for one season, compiling a record of 8-3-0.
 In 1922, the Cardinals won the championship against the Chicago Bears 9-0.
 His next head coaching stint came with the Chicago Bears.
 He coached the Bears from 1956 to 1957, leading the team to a 14-9-1 record during his two seasons as head coach.

 Coach history guide